tenKinetic/Audials/README.md

 ```
 See [Known Issues](#known-issues) for details regarding the *zeroModifiers* option.

 Dial element colours are null by default to allow them to be defined in CSS.
-Styles specified in the options object will become inline styles.
+Any styles specified in the options object will become inline styles.

 Number type options are generally rounded to two decimal places.
 The initial value option is rounded to the nearest valid step (and also the same number of decimal places as the step provided).
 If your minimum and maximum values don't match the step the final step will be reduced.